 If a tortoise is reluctant to drink water, put them into a shallow body of lukewarm water with Pedialyte (to replace lost electrolytes).
 The water shouldn’t exceed neck level as tortoises can’t swim.

-During a soak, a tortoise may drink, but it’ll absorb water through the cloaca.
+During a soak, a tortoise may drink, but it’ll absorb water through the skin around the cloaca.
 Long term, a tortoise needs to drink water and get water from the foods it eats.

 7/ Coolness to the Touch

 Tortoises are cold-blooded (ectothermic) and rely on external heat sources to remain comfortable.

 This means that a tortoise’s body temperature varies based on if it’s in the enclosure’s warm or cool side (thermal gradient).